 – Sharon van der Sloot

 Have you wondered how the Church decides whether to approve an apparition?
 Or why a decision about Medjugorje hasn’t been announced yet?
-In Part II, we’ll discuss how the Church investigates alleged apparitions, and what criteria it uses to determine whether or not an apparition is from God.
+In Part II, “But was that really Mary?” we’ll discuss how the Church investigates alleged apparitions, and what criteria it uses to determine whether or not an apparition is from God.

 1 Cf. Catherine M. Odell, Those Who Saw Her: Apparitions of Mary (Huntington, Indiana: Our Sunday Visitor, Inc., 2010), 68.

 2 Joseph Cardinal Ratzinger with Vitterio Messori, trans.
 Salvator Attanasio and Graham Harrison, The Ratzinger Report (San Francisco: Ignatius Press, 1985), 111.

 3 Fr.
 René Laurentin – at the 12th International Mariological Congress in Czestochowa, Poland in August, 1996.
 Quoted in “Discernment of Apparition Claims,” The Miracle Hunter; available from http://www.miraclehunter.com/marian_apparitions/discernment/index.html; Internet; accessed 15 March 2015.